Trump’s speech turns dark and he’s booed at Al Smith Dinner

 One of his other big laugh lines came when he made a joke at the expense of his wife Melania.
 He said that Michelle Obama gave a speech “and everyone loves it.
 They (the media) says she’s absolutely great.
 My wife Melania gives the exact same speech and people get on her case and I don’t get it.”

-Trump was referencing Melania Trump’s speech at the Republican National Convention where she took several lines from an earlier Michelle Obama speech.
+Trump was referencing Melania Trump’s speech at the Republican National Convention where she took several lines from Michelle Obama’s 2008 Democratic National Convention speech.

 It was after that joke that things turned a bit darker and brought unusual boos from the crowd.